Part 2: Baby's first FFI

 Much nicer.

-.
-It’s a nightly-only experimental API, and I’d prefer to stay on stable Rust, so let’s just make a note to fix this once get_or_try_init
+This one could be fixed by using OnceLock::get_or_try_init.
+It’s a nightly-only experimental API, and I’d prefer to stay on stable Rust, so let’s just make a note to fix this once get_or_try_init is stabilised.

-, that contains system-agnostic function calls operating on a display, then there are smaller, platform-specific libraries that implement features like converting from a window handle to a VADisplay
+VA-API’s dynamic libraries are split into multiple blocks.
+There’s the core file, libva, that contains system-agnostic function calls operating on a display, then there are smaller, platform-specific libraries that implement features like converting from a window handle to a VADisplay or presenting a VASurface to a window.

 We also have to think about which subset of a dynamic library we’d like to bind with, since we’ll have to manually specify the signature of each function individually.
 For now let’s not worry about compatibility with earlier versions of the library and fallbacks, though later on, it might be interesting to implement polyfills of sorts that implement a common subset of capabilities which achieve their functions differently depending on what calls are available.